dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 $author = $this->authorRepository->findOneByUsername($name);

 if (!$author) {
-    $this->addFlash('error','Unable to remove author!');
+    $this->addFlash('error', 'Unable to find author!');

     return $this->redirectToRoute('entries');
 }

-return $this->render('blog/author.html.twig', [
+return $this->render('AppBundle:Blog:author.html.twig', [
     'author' => $author
 ]);
 ```

 At the top of the method in the annotations we also want to add the service name so: `* @Route("/author/{name}")` will become: `* @Route("/author/{name}", name="author")`

-With the template, we won't be doing anything special, just outputting the data the Author has:
+With the template `src/AppBundle/Resources/views/Blog/author.html.twig`, we won't be doing anything special, just outputting the data the Author has:

 {% highlight html %}
 {% raw %}